vdarkobar/Bitwarden/README.md

 # Command will add ADMIN_TOKEN to .env file.
 ```
 ### Select and run all at once.
 Enter required data:
-*Only works once, on wrong data input delete folder and clone again*
+*Only works once, on wrong data input delete folder and clone again*.
 ```
 RED='\033[0;31m'
 echo -ne "${RED}Enter Domain name: "; read DNAME; \